The Art of Nonconformity Blog Critique

 Note on Blog Critiques

-If you don’t have the funds right now to buy one of my critiques, you can still win one by filling out the survey.
-Also you can pick up tips for your own blog right here.
+If you don’t have the funds right now to buy one of my critiques, you can pick up tips for your own blog right here.
 While reading any of my blog critiques, see if any of the advice could apply to you.
 I find that many bloggers could make the same improvements, and it is amazing the difference even small changes can make.

 The Critique - Initial Impressions